jxnl/blog/docs/writing/posts/advice.md

 What are the mantra's you've inhereted from others?
 How often are you chasing "The Dream" and not "Your Dream?".
 Really evaluate what you want and why you want it, and make sure your practice talking to yourself.

+!!! tip "Happiness is the quality of thoughts"

 ## Social Media

 You don’t need to believe in yourself to be an artist, you just need to believe in your audience.
 To believe that it is important to communicate with them.
 Make sure that if youre goal is to build an audience that you have some message to say.
 Otherwise it just gets hopeless.
 Celebrity is the cost you pay to deliver your message, celebrity is to be hated.